flatrick/dbup_test/docs/tutorials.md

-# First introduction to DbUp
+# New console application with DbUp

 Before going into details on the various options available, let's begin by creating a simple console application and get you aquainted with DbUp: